Seattle Public Schools

 Important: Read First Before Applying!

-Only individuals recruited by SPS to directly support SPS personnel and SPS-sponsored activities may use the following volunteer application process.
+Only individuals recruited by SPS to directly support SPS personnel during their SPS job duties may use the following volunteer application process.
 If you are a community partner staff or volunteer, a PTO/PTSA volunteer, private service provider, enrichment vendor, or receive payment from any source (SPS or otherwise) for the services you plan on providing, you are not eligible to proceed.

-The volunteer application process varies depending on the type of volunteer.
-Please carefully read about each type below to determine which application process is right for you.
+The volunteer application process varies by volunteer type.
+Please carefully read to determine which application process applies to you.

-• This volunteer role can include direct student contact if the volunteer is supervised.
+• This volunteer role can include direct student contact if the volunteer is supervised by staff.

-• Examples: classroom or library assistance, field trip planning, office or recess support, and school newsletter editor.
+• Examples: classroom or library assistance, office or recess support, day field trip chaperone, and school newsletter editor.

-• Volunteers recruited by SPS to chaperone SPS-sponsored field trips longer than three days (e.g., Nov.
-5 departure and Nov.
-8 return)
+• Volunteers recruited by SPS to chaperone SPS-sponsored overnight school field trips.

-To apply to be a field trip chaperone and/or driver:
+To apply to be a field trip chaperone or driver:

 Student Volunteers

-SPS students who volunteer at schools other than their assigned school are required to complete and submit the district School Volunteer application.
-The application is also advised if the student is volunteering in their own school to document service-learning hours.
+SPS students who volunteer at schools other than their assigned school must complete and submit the volunteer application for a supervised role.
+Submitting the application is also advised if the student is volunteering in their own school to document service-learning hours.

 The online application generates a parental agreement section when the applicant is a minor.
-Please note minors must be supervised by adults when volunteering with SPS students.
+Please note that minors must be supervised by adults at all times when volunteering with SPS students.

 To apply to be a student school volunteer: